 Apollo V Tube – A Variable Wattage/Voltage MOD

-UPDATE: The much improved Apollo V Tube 5.0 is now available.
-Click here for our full review.
+UPDATE: Check out our much improved Apollo V Tube 5.0 review.

 Apollo E Cigs have been around for a number of years now being one of the main players in the US e cig market and for the last couple of years in the UK and Europe.

 They have got pretty much all levels of vaper covered from the cig-a-like users right upto the vapers that require more power and control in the way they vape.
 Devices such as the Apollo Brez, Apollo Ohm GO and Apollo Evolve .
 Not to mention some truly superb e-liquid ranges, with favourites such as:

 Today we will be taking a look at today with our Apollo V Tube review.

 This kit was received free of charge for the purposes of this review.
 As always views are my own.

 The V Tube Starter Kit Comes with the following:

 - 1 X Samsung IMR 18650 (2500 Mah)